tuftsdatalab/Research_Technology_Bioinformatics/README.md

 ## Introduction

 The Research Technology team at Tufts University has created several bioinformatics workshops that cover a variety of topics in the field.
-These trainings are designed to be asynchronous where the user can learn at their own pace.
+These trainings are designed to be asynchronous so that learners can move at their own pace.

 ## The Basics
 [<img src="images/introHPC.png" alt="drawing" height="100"/>](https://tufts.app.box.com/s/x9aflewr2qw59pcbgcghbo9muykbi4ju)  [<img src="images/introR.png" alt="drawing" height="100"/>](https://bionomad.github.io/omicsCore/IntroToR/IntroToR.html)